phdepaula/File-Manager/README.md

 * **IN**: Input directory of the project that receives only text files (**.txt**).

 * **OUT**: Output directory for successfully processed files.
-In this case, everyone who has the word "chave" in their content.
+In this case, everyone who has the word "key" in their content.

 * **BADS**: Output directory for files processed with errors.
-In this case, everyone who does not have the word "chave" in their content.
+In this case, everyone who does not have the word "key" in their content.

 * **LOGS**: Directory for system log records.